 During this period the “old ways” were out of fashion and jujutsu was looked down upon.
 Most instructors were rough men who possessed no formal education.

 Kano was able to prove the effectiveness of his training methods during a challenge match-up between older styles of Jujutsu and Kano jujutsu (Judo) at the Tokyo police headquarters.
-With its unquestionable success in those fights, Kano jujutsu (Judo) was named the national martial art of Japan, thus replacing the old Jujutsu.
+With its unquestionable success in those fights, Kano jujutsu (Judo) was eventually named the national martial art of Japan, thus replacing the old Jujutsu.
 It was the official art used by law enforcement in the late 1800s.

 Kano was responsible for jujutsu regaining its prestige in the Japanese society.
 As an educated man he emphasized etiquette, discipline, respect and morality as part of training.